Tips for navigating the electronic Conflict of Interest Disclosure (eCoI) system.

 - You can check and uncheck roles in the second section as they apply to you.
 They might change from one year to the next.
 (For example, you had some research but it's finished now, so you're no longer an OHSU researcher; or, you just started doing research at OHSU.)

-- Correctly choosing your roles is important because that determines which questions you are asked, ensuring that you are reporting all the outside activities and financial interests that you are required to report.
+Correctly choosing your roles is important because that determines which questions you are asked, ensuring that you are reporting all the outside activities and financial interests that you are required to report.

-- Manager/supervisor role: Note that this will be checked only if HR records indicate that you have supervisory responsibilities over other employees, whether or not you have the word manager or supervisor in your job title.
+Manager/supervisor role: Note that this will be checked only if HR records indicate that you have supervisory responsibilities over other employees, whether or not you have the word manager or supervisor in your job title.

-- The list should help remind you of projects in which you are involved but for which you are not the PI: this includes grants and IRB projects.
+- The list should help remind you of projects in which you are involved but for which you are not necessarily the PI (e.g., grants and IRB projects).
 If you don't find a particular project listed under your name in the list, try searching the list by entering the project's PI name.
 Then, just pick the relevant project and answer the questions.

 - Look for the airplane at the upper right hand of your eCoI home page.

-- You can enter these anytime during the year, whether or not you are filing a disclosure.
+- You can enter travels anytime during the year, whether or not you are filing a disclosure.
 NIH regulations require that travel disclosures be made within 30 days of their occurrence; you can enter it even before it occurs, just to be on the safe side.

 ContactsIf you'd like to review the persons for whom you serve as contact, just go to the Reports Tab on your eCoI home page, and click on "As Contact."

 Need to to look up personnel in the eCoI database?
 There are a few ways you will be able to do this.

 - Have your faculty add you as their contact in the eCoI system